eStoreLabs/RC---230322-SF-23-Magne-Forte-60-ZAWISZA/README.md

 ~~2.
 Do not use `<span>` tags, they are deleted. //test: try to use `<em>` tag instead with `font-style: normal`.~~

-3. JavaScript,CSS and  images have to be from outside source ( ex. dropbox etc)
+~~3.
+JavaScript,CSS and  images have to be from outside source ( ex. dropbox etc)~~

 4. Avoid adding similar code next to another without <div> container
+//test: ignore this

 instead of:
 `<a></a>`